tmacdonald/tmacdonald.github.com/_posts/2012-09-18-backbone-subviews.markdown

 	});

-The ParentView and ChildView will have fairly simplistic templates
+The `ParentView` and `ChildView` will have the following templates:

 	<script type="text/template" id="parentTemplate">
 		<p>This is a parent</p>